openly-retro/stellaris-machine-robot-expansion/readme.md

 ## GUI, Generally

 - Go through all the .gui files, and look up quadTextureSprite references.
 Usually the file name can be derived from the naming pattern.
 In any case, there are some references to texture files that no longer exist.
 Those references should get updated to what their counterpart now is
-- Also copy those texture files (probably?) to this mod for future safekeeping, in case Paradox delete them or make them unavailable
+- Also copy those texture files (probably?) to this mod for future safekeeping, in case Paradox delete them or make them unavailable, so we dont end up with broken dependencies.

 ## Leader subclasses